 May is Motorcycle Awareness Month

-Drivers can avoid crashes with motorcyclists by taking extra care to watch for motorcyclists, especially at intersections, respecting the motorcyclists’ space on the road and by not following too closely.
+Drivers can avoid crashes with motorcyclists by taking extra care and looking twice to spot motorcycles in traffic – especially at intersections – respecting the motorcyclists’ space on the road and by not following too closely.

-The AMA has long encouraged local and state governments to maintain or increase funding for motorcycle rider education and motorist awareness programs – two highly effective strategies to reduce the likelihood of motorcycle crashes.
+The AMA has long advocated that local and state governments maintain or increase funding for motorcycle rider education and motorist awareness programs — two highly effective strategies to reduce the likelihood of motorcycle crashes.

 To view AMA position statements on distracted and inattentive vehicle operation and rider education, as well as other subjects, visit americanmotorcyclist.com/rights/positionstatements.